 This question is a complicated one.
 The answer is akin to the landscape of the music industry.
 Like the breakout bands and artists that strike the right chord and amass an exponential fanbase, YouTube stars with millions of followers stand to make the most, easily reaching seven figures.

-According to Forbes, creator Stevin John, of the hugely popular kids’ channel Blippi, earned $17 million in 2020, in large part from the 8.2 billion views and 27.4 million subscribers he’s racked up on YouTube.
-That kind of success is more the exception than the rule, but don’t let that discourage you.
+According to Forbes, creator Stevin John, of the hugely popular kids channel Blippi, earned $17 million in 2020, in large part from the 8.2 billion views and 27.4 million subscribers he is racked up on YouTube.
+That kind of success is more the exception than the rule, but do not let that discourage you.